Bloody Mama: Plot

 After arriving in Tennessee, the gang abducts wealthy businessman Sam Pendlebury and holds him for $300,000 ransom.
-The sons, particularly Herman, bond with Sam, whom they see as the decent father who figure they never had.
+The sons, particularly Herman, bond with Sam, whom they see as the decent father figure they never had.
 When Herman and Mona attempt to collect the ransom, they barely escape from a pair of FBI agents.
 With the ransom eventually paid in full, they plan to leave Sam untied at the hideout, providing them the time to escape before he can talk to the police.
 Herman wants to see Sam's eyes—which remind him of their father.
 Sam says that he cannot see because of head trauma.

 Ma insists that Sam be killed to avoid his identifying them.
 Sam is led into the woods to be shot, but the boys, now viewing Herman as leader, set him free, lying to Ma about killing him.
 To explain the need to leave the territory immediately, Herman tells Ma of the deception and knocks her to the ground, saying that she is no longer the boss.

 The gang hides out in the Florida Everglades, where Lloyd dies from a morphine overdose.
 Mona leaves Herman and the gang after revealing her pregnancy and fearing for the safety of her unborn child.
 Her fears are justified when Herman and Kevin give away their hiding place.
 A local handyman and caretaker, Moses, witnesses them shoot an alligator on a lake with a Tommy gun and calls the police to report his suspicions.
 When asked, he says that their cars have Tennessee plates, and the authorities quickly deduce that these are the Barkers.